fredrik-hjarner/prologinator/internal_docs/design_docs/type_constraint_predicates.md

     Score #>= 0,
     % NextID: non-negative integer (next ID to assign) NextID #>= 0,
-    % Keyframe: valid keyframe structure
-    keyframe(Keyframe), % NOTE: maybe it should be a list?
     % Commands: list of command structures
     (Commands = [] ;
      Commands = [_|_]),